UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team09-AnimeGAN.md

 StyleGAN model mainly improves upon the generator components.
 As illustrated in Figure 2, instead of generating image directly from latent code, the latent code $$z$$ is first transformed by the mapping layer consists of fully connected layers into new latent code $$w$$, then through affine matrix transformation $$A$$, $$w$$ is converted into "style": $$y=(y_s, y_b)$$. $$y$$ is then mixed into the synthesis network via $$AdaIN$$ operation[3]:
 <center>$$AdaIN={y_{s,i}}\frac{x_i-\mu(x_i)}{\sigma}+y_{b,i}$$</center>
-From the equation, the feature map $x$ is first normalized, then the corresponding scale and bias is applied from the style.
+From the equation, the feature map $$x$$ is first normalized, then the corresponding scale and bias is applied from the style.
 From the archetecture, each genearted image is based on a collection of style drew from the image samples.[3]
 This property of the StyleGan is particularly useful for anime character generation, as anime has unique art style and forms a distinct domain.
 As also described in the paper, "each styles can be expected to affect only certain aspect of the image", the architecture is capable of generating desired styled anime character as well.

 ![Style-based generator revised]({{'/assets/images/team09/style-based-generator_revised.png' | relative_url}}){: style="width: 600px; max-width: 100%;"}
 <center><b>Fig 3.</b> StyleGAN2 Synthesis Network[4]: StyleGAN2 shares those same properties, but further improves the synthesis network and eliminates the droplet arifacts[4].</center>